What level of accuracy is required for using GPS for wetland delineations?

 What are the fees?

 There are no fees for Nationwide Permits, State Programmatic General Permits (SPGPs), or Jurisdictional Determinations.
 Individual Permits for commercial activities are $100.00.
-Individual Permits for non-commercial activites are $10.00.
+Individual Permits for non-commercial activities are $10.00.

 What are the navigable waters within Philadelphia District?